 New Testament (MGB)

 This is the New Testament Only.
-The Old Testament is underway to release December 2021.
+The Old Testament is underway.
 To preview the Book of James, click here.

 The 1599 Geneva Bible is a remarkable Bible for many reasons:

 - The first English Bible translated entirely from the Hebrew and the Greek

 - The first Bible with chapter and verse divisions

 - The first Bible printed with a legible font, Roman instead of Gothic